top of page

 Hypothesis

 We know that customers reaching the payment stage in checkout are potential buyers and likely to convert.
-By providing a streamlined checkout process, with reduced friction and optimum number of steps, our assumption is that more customers will complete the buying process and transact immediately.
+By streamlining the checkout with fewer steps and reduced friction, we expect more customers to complete the purchase and convert immediately.

 • About you - (personal details, addresses, phone number, marketing preferences)